 - Have “chore or errand days.”
 Many parents swear by chore days, such as vacuuming on Mondays or cleaning the kitchen on Tuesdays.
 I tend to have “errand days” where I set aside Mondays for groceries or Tuesdays for the library.
 I’m flexible with these errands, but doing them regularly on these days helps me plan my week better.

 - Get your kids to help.
-Kids learn life skills, confidence, and autonomy among other values when they do chores and have household responsibilities.
+Kids learn life skills, confidence, and autonomy when they do chores and have household responsibilities.
 Instead of thinking that your kids will slow you down, treat these as lessons they’ll eventually have to learn to do themselves.
-Plus, if you do these chores together, you can combine spending time together with getting things done.
+Plus, if you do these chores together, you can combine spending time with getting things done.

-As you’ve seen, these tips on being an organized mom require big-picture thinking.
-They’re not just simple tasks you’ll do for a few weeks, only to unravel in the end.
+Being an organized mom isn’t just simple tasks you’ll do for a few weeks, only to unravel in the end.
 These don’t rely on willpower to work (because willpower rarely stands a chance).